Internet Speeds in Panama

 Cable & Wireless

-There are also some independent internet service providers who only service certain areas and they usually charge a fortune for a very low speed.
-We’re talking about $150 a month for 10mbps!
+Some independent internet service providers only service certain areas, and they usually charge a fortune for a very low speed—$150 a month for 10mbps!

 ASK YOUR NEIGHBORS

-It’s a good idea to ask neighbors who they use and what their speed is!
+It’s a good idea to ask neighbors who they use and their speed!

-I know one guy who applied to get Tigo fiber optics in Puerto Armuelles.
-After a month of waiting, they finally told him it’s not available there.
-Instead, he went with the same company his neighbor is using which has a maximum download speed of 7MB.
+I know one guy who applied for Tigo fiber optics in Puerto Armuelles.
+After a month of waiting, they finally told him it was not available there.
+Instead, he went with the same company his neighbor is using, which has a maximum download speed of 7MB.

-Note that two people living on the same street, could have completely different internet speeds available because they are using different internet service providers.
+Note that two people living on the same street could have completely different internet speeds because they are using different internet service providers.

-When you are renting, the internet is often included in your rent so there is no additional expense.
-But you may need to pay for an upgrade in the speed.
+When you rent, the internet is often included in your rent, so there is no additional expense.
+However, you may need to pay for an upgrade in speed.

 INTERNET SPEEDS IN PANAMA

-To help you decide where to move to, if internet speed is important to you, I asked people all over Panama what their internet speed is.
-Some sent screen shots of their speed test and some just sent the details which you can see below:
+I asked people all over Panama about their internet speed to help you decide where to move.
+Some sent screenshots of their speed tests, and some just sent the details, which you can see below.

 PANAMA CITY